 Colorado CCAP YouTube Channel

 You can visit the CCAP YouTube channel for the English and Spanish versions of the POS swiping videos.
 The videos are useful for CCAP clients and providers to help insure the attendance machine is being used correctly.

-To find licensed childcare providers in Gunnison and Hinsdale Counties please click here.
+Find licensed childcare providers in Gunnison and Hinsdale Counties (PDF) here.